-Opening Speech, by Hughie O’Donoghue - "11 painters" Exhibition
+Opening Speech, by Hughie O’Donoghue - "11 painters"

 Stableyard Gallery, Freshford, Kilkenny Arts Week, 15th August 1999